qitoahc/PayToWin_or_PayToPlay/README.md

   - "A player in Magic takes the role of a Planeswalker, doing battle with other players as Planeswalkers by casting spells, using artifacts, and summoning creatures as depicted on individual cards drawn from their individual decks.
 A player defeats their opponents typically, but not always, by draining them of their starting life total.
 Although the original concept of the game drew heavily from the motifs of traditional fantasy role-playing games such as Dungeons & Dragons, the gameplay bears little similarity to pencil-and-paper adventure games, while simultaneously having substantially more cards and more complex rules than many other card games. "

 MTG produces four sets of cards annually.
 Each set consists of approximately 350 cards.
 There is a category of deck creation called 'standard' that limits players to the most recent 6 sets released.
+Each deck must have a minimum of 60 cards in their deck and are allowed a 15 card 'sideboard'.
+The sideboard is a small pool of cards that can be used to refine their deck in between games at a tournament.
 This 'standard' format is the focus of this analysis as that's the type of competition that each of the types of players described above participate in.

 ![alt text](https://github.com/qitoahc/PayToWin_or_PayToPlay/blob/main/images/arean_game_play.png)